Carlson Full-Time MBA

 - Learn from Experts: No. 3 for intellectual contributions in business among U.S. public universities

 - Connect with the Vibrant Business Community: Minnesota ranks 6th best state for business and is home to 18 Fortune 500 companies

 - Work on Real-World Projects: One-of-a-kind experiential learning opportunities

-- Get Noticed by Top Companies: 154 leading companies hired Carlson School grads in 2013, and 93 percent of grads receive employment offers within 90 days of graduation
+- Get Noticed by Top Companies: 90 percent of 2014 graduates received employment offers within 90 days of graduation